The-Azure-Coder/Angular-group-crud/README.md

 Before you propose a change, run the command `git pull` to check for change again.
 After you have confirmed that you have the most latest version, run the command `git push origin --set-upstream <your branch name>` to push the branch with the changes to the project repository.

+### Viewing the complete project.

+Since we are using the main branch to house the complete project.
+You can view this by simply going to the main branch using the command `git checkout main`.
+After which do a git pull which will get all the updated information from the remote repository, <em>Github</em>, to your local main repository.

-### Seeing all changes in your branch.
+### Seeing all the changes in the project from your branch.

-You can view all the code from the other branches in the repository, on your machine by running the code `git fetch` in your terminal.
-This will check the repository for changes that are not in your branch.
-If any is found, it will ask if you wish to pull in those changes to your branch.
-This can be done by running the command `git pull`.
+This is done by doing a merge to your local branch.
+This can be done by either using `git merge main`, or using `git merge origin main` from your branch.